JonTrotter/PeakPerformance/Rules and Mechanics/Guilds/NewCharacters.md

 A guild may hire new characters one level below the highest leveled character in that guild

 All characters use standard array
+All characters subject to encumbrance rules. (gold applies)

 ## Level	Cost
 ### 1